hashicorp/terraform-website/content/source/docs/enterprise/private/automating-initial-user.html.md

 ## Initial Admin Creation Token (IACT)

 To create the initial admin user via the API, the request must be authenticated with the Initial Admin Creation Token (IACT).
-This token is one time use, only working to create the admin user when there are no users configured in the system.
+This token only working to create the admin user when there are no users configured in the system.
 The IACT can be found a couple of different ways:

 ### Via Command